anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 ## In Django 5.1 or newer

-<mark>Django 5.1 is currently in <strong>development</strong> and is expected to be released in August 2024</mark>
+<mark>Django 5.1 has been released on August 7 2024</mark>

-In Django 5.1, you will be able to tweak all the necessary changes in your `settings.py`:
+In Django 5.1, you can tweak all the necessary changes in your `settings.py`:

 ```python
 # yourproject/settings.py